-1.0 Turn On of Gas
+1.1 Turn On of Gas

 PGW reserves the right to refuse to turn on gas into a piping system not installed in accordance with these specifications.
 Every effort must be made by the contractor to have all gas utilization equipment installed and ready before gas is turned on.
-PGW will not turn-on gas to only one piece of gas equipment (e.g. generator, AWH, etc.,) unless approved by a Field Services General Superintendent.
+PGW will not turn-on gas to only one piece of gas equipment (e.g. generator, AWH, etc.,) unless approved by a Field Services General Superintendent, or Commercial/Industrial Supervisor

-1.1 Piping Plan
+1.2 Piping Plan